picimako/SudokU/README.md

 - Renamed variables and did refactoring to aid readability in certain classes

 **Bugfixes**
-- typing invalid characters into a cell incremented the number of empty cells
+- Typing invalid characters into a cell incremented the number of empty cells.
-- cannot read KillerSudoku from file (missing object initializations)
+- Cannot read KillerSudoku from file (missing object initializations).